burlachenkok/burlachenkok.github.io/biography.md

 My current research focus is currently on stochastic math optimization and it's applications.
 Broadly area of my interests covers:

-* Scientific software development
+* Scientific Software Development
-* Math Optimization
+* Huge scale Math Optimization
 * Federated Learning
-* Computer graphics and computer vision
+* Computer Graphics and Computer Vision
-* Forecasting models from various fields of science and engineering
+* Forecasting models from various fields of science and engineering that presents essential core of AI

 ---